pjbarton/GLCA/README.md

 # GLCA
 OpenGL Coded Aperture

 Projects a color-indexed set of polygons (i.e. detectors), and calculates the image histograms (i.e. system response) for a number of model rotations (i.e. radiation source angles).
-Produces a UInt16 file of size source angles-by-detectors.
+Produces a UInt16 file of size: [source angles, detectors].

 Developed on:
 Dell M3800 Laptop